twilco/twilco.github.io/_posts/2019-03-10-riscv-from-scratch-1.markdown

 Welcome to part one of *RISC-V from scratch*!
 Throughout *RISC-V from scratch* we will explore various low-level concepts (compilation and linking, primitive runtimes, assembly, and more), typically through the lens of RISC-V and its ecosystem.
 I am a web developer by trade, and as such I'm not exposed to these things on a daily basis.
 However, I think they are very interesting - hence this series!
 Join me on a very much unstructured journey into the depths of all things low-level.

-In this first post, we'll talk a little bit about what RISC-V is, why it's important, and finish up by setting up a RISC-V toolchain and building and running a simple RISC-V program.
+In this first post, we'll talk a little bit about what RISC-V is and why it's important, set up a RISC-V toolchain, and finish up with building and running a simple C program on emulated RISC-V hardware.

 ### So what is RISC-V?